Importing Database Data

 2.Select the menu option Tools | Import data to the database, or press Ctrl+I, or click the Import button in the Tools toolbar.
 The "Import data to the database" dialog opens.

-3.In the Source group box, enter the path to the text file you want to import.
+4.In the Path text box, enter the path to the text file you want to import.
 You can type it in, select it from the drop-down list, or click the Browse button.

 a)Select the data source, database, and schema from the drop-down lists.